Alan Hogan

 The status is fairly straightforward, except for that it is represented by a tinyint to save space.
 Values:

-• -1 indicates draft and is not publicly viewable, but is intended to be so soon.
+status which indicates to user agents and spiders that the content has been permanently removed. - -1 indicates unpublished draft and is not publicly viewable, but is intended to be so soon.

 Column: created